Can I combine Fat Transfer and Buttock Augmentation including Implants? I want an hourglass figure.

 -Buttock implant to increase buttock projection.

--Fat transfer, liposuction to areas of your body and transplant of fat to buttocks for contouring and additional lateral buttock and hip enhancement
+-Fat transfer, liposuction to various areas of the body and transplant of fat to buttocks for contouring and additional lateral buttock and hip enhancement

-There are charts available to help you determine maximum implant size and projection based on personal buttock dimensions.
-A consultation is always helpful in providing a more accurate assessment.
+There are charts available to help determine maximum implant size and projection based on personal buttock dimensions.
+A consultation with a board-certified plastic surgeon is always helpful in providing a more accurate assessment.

 Buttocks Implants and Fat Grafting